How to Handle

 Pro Tip: Multiple Empty Columns

-When you have two or more empty columns, your untangling power multiplies.
-You can park multiple cards temporarily while you reorganize, then put everything back in the right order.
-This is why protecting your empty columns is so important.
+When you have two or more empty columns, untangling gets much easier.
+You can park multiple cards temporarily while you reorganize, then rebuild the pile in a cleaner order.
+This is why protecting empty columns matters.

 Building Substructures Within Mixed Piles

-Here's an advanced technique that most players miss.
-Even within a mixed-suit sequence, you can create movable "substructures" of same-suit cards.
+Even within a mixed-suit sequence, you can sometimes create movable same-suit substructures.

 Imagine you have: K♠ → Q♥ → J♥ → 10♥ → 9♠